christianopperman/bookbot/README.md

 # bookbot
-Analysis of book text guided project through Boot.Dev
+Analysis of book text guided project through the boot.dev program.
+This project is a chance to take the opportunity to return to simple, basic Python development.